 - The weinre NPM page.

 - The weinre main doc page.

 - Learn how to use Chrome DevTools by Google.

-For a description of when to use the various Intel XDK and related debug and test options, see Debug and Test Overview.
+For an overview of your mobile app debug options, see Debug and Test Overview.

 Install Intel App Preview App